gidoUninova/nova-school-of-science-and-technology-novaas/README.md

 ![Semantic description of image](/source/images/Screenshot 2021-12-08 at 21.18.png)
 ""Submodel Element" property configuration"

+###Supported SubmodelElements

+As of now, not all new SubmodelElements of the AAS V3 are supported.
+Additional elements will be added in future updates.
+The currently supported SubmodelElements are:

+    SubmodelElementCollection
+    Property
+    MultiLanguageProperty
+    File
+    Blob
+    Operation
+    BasicElementEvent

 ## NOVAAS in action (Click on the Image to Show the Video)